el19at/Gvanym/Questions/Questions.md

 * [ ] How should a candidate login be?
 SMS or username and password?

-* [ ] There is already a website manage job seeker's resume: https://jobs.intel.com/en/search-jobs look at it for inspiration
+* [ ] There is already a website manage job seeker's resume: https://jobs.intel.com/en/search-jobs look at it for inspiration.

 * [x] In linkedin, you need to login to the website in order to become a candidate, do you want a system where the candidates need to login?
 <br /><span style="color:green;">**Answer**:</span> A candidate should not login to the website to apply to a job, but should login to see their status.